-In this article, we take the mystery out of in media res.
+In this article, we take the mystery out of in medias res.
 We explain what it means to start in the middle of things, how it develops meaning, and how to write about it in your responses.

 In the middle of things!
 It can be disorienting when narratives don’t start at the beginning, but it can be a powerful storytelling device, too.
-In this article, we’re going to discuss the in media res and explain how it develops meaning in texts.
+In this article, we’re going to discuss the in medias res and explain how it develops meaning in texts.

 Within a student’s journey through high school English, there is a very good chance they will come across a book, short story, poem or film that appears to begin in the midst of the action.
 Rather than building up the beginning of the plot with the common who, what, where, when structure, some composers will seek to throw their audiences into the middle of the story.
 This structural device is referred to as beginning as work in medias res!

 It is very important that students are able to identify when works are beginning in medias res, as this technique can be useful in explaining the ways in which plotlines are structured, and proving the existence of important themes within the text!

 In Medias Res is Latin for “into the midst of things.”
 In using this device, composers will drop their reader literally into the middle of a plotline.
 Traditionally, most stories begin ab ovo (from the beginning), though some stories may even start in ultimas res (at the end of a story)!

 This essentially deprives the reader of knowing the situation completely, and forces them to rely on dialogue, flashbacks and connotations to gather a better understanding of what is going on.

 It is easy for students to forget the importance of context in defining an experience; a death, marriage or accident can feel simple, normalised, until the events surrounding them are revealed.